 5) Who is the main WR & where is he lined up?

 Courtland Sutton at SMU was easy to find.
 Not only was he the biggest WR on the field, but he was almost always in the 9-Man’s position.
 At the college level, the 9-Man can easily be left in the same spot, but what if your best WR is in the slot?
 Purists of the offense will always keep the 5-Man on the line.
 This makes it easy for teams to identify where he is and if he’s off he is likely to motion or run a Bubble.
 As this offense has evolved, the 5-Man issue has been the one most OCs will find a way to switch up so not to give away tendencies.
 Since every WR has a specific position on the field it is important to identify if a normal WR is not in a normal place.
 This can be a way to alert the defense that something is up.

 **Tempo: The Morris/Clemson system utilizes Tempo, but it doesn’t live in it.
 Like most Spread offenses are moving to, a fluid use of slow and fast paces allows the OC to call plays at an efficient rate.
 After big plays or a turnover are usually where you will see OCs put the gas pedal down or take a shot downfield.
 Understanding how teams use motion will help a defensive staff prepare practice plans and their players.

 © 2018 MatchQuarters.com | Cody Alexander | All rights reserved.

 Go deeper than just X’s and O’s.
 Have a philosophy.
-MQ’s book is available on Amazon and Kindle (& now through PDF — Just click SHOP in the Menu):
+MQ’s books are available on Amazon and Kindle:

 As always, support the site by following me on Twitter (@The_Coach_A) and spreading the word to your coaching friends by liking and retweeting the articles you read (even sharing them via Facebook and LinkedIn).